 “Conveyancing” is the term assigned to the transfer of the legal owner of a property from one to another.
 Whilst this sounds simple, in practice there are a myriad of issues and complexities and critical steps that must be taken.
-Conveyancing in Queensland is governed by a raft of legislation – over 20 pieces.
+Conveyancing in Queensland is governed by a raft of legislation – more than 20 pieces.

 Bellco Law’s experienced and competent team will guide you through the conveyancing process and ensure your obligations are met and rights are protected.